-This option sets the default report discard option on the Report Maintenance Menu.
-Enter a value from 1 through 9.
 This parameter controls how the queue reorganization programs process reports with discard option 7.
 The normal meaning of option 7 is that data is purged if it is expired and has been printed.
 This parameter allows you to change this to be expired or printed.
-Enter a value of \mathbf{A} if the expired and printed logic is to be used.
-Enter \mathbf{O} if expired or printed logic is to be used.
+Enter a value of A if the expired and printed logic is to be used.
+Enter O if expired or printed logic is to be used.